European Federation of Adapted Physical Activity (EUFAPA) By-Laws

 4.2.
 Supports and initiates projects for training and advanced training of staff in the field of adapted physical activity.

 4.3.
-Encourages and promotes programmes of study in adapted physical
+Encourages and promotes programmes of study in adapted physical activity.

 4.6.
 Encourage and disseminate examples of good practices in APA favouring inclusion of persons with impairment conditions or disabilities.

 4.7.
-Stimulates and provides for publication of information and knowledge in sport sciences and encourages mass media to spread ideas and
+Stimulates and provides for publication of information and knowledge in sport sciences and encourages mass media to spread ideas and results.

 4.8.
-Cooperates with national and other international
+Cooperates with national and other international organisations.